 World The Economic Outlook UPDATE, January 20, 2015 states that, Global growth will receive a boost from lower oil prices, which reflect to an important extent higher supply.
-But this boost is projected to be more than offset by negative factors. including investment weakness as adjustment to diminishing expectations about medium-term growth continues in advanced many and emerging market economies.
+But this boost is projected to be more than offset by negative factors. including investment weakness as adjustment diminishing expectations medium-term growth continues in advanced many and emerging market economies.